Laboratory

 According to research by Savills, the take-up of laboratory and office space in Cambridge hit over 192,000 sq ft in the first half of 2022.
 Combined, life science and tech occupiers actually accounted for 76% of all transactions.

 The thing is, life sciences are only set to grow as even more organisations rush to join this exciting space.
-If you’re going to act, now’s undoubtedly the time to do it.
+If you’re going to act, now’s undoubtedly the time to start planning your new laboratory design.

 However, from base building elements like backup generators, vacuum lines and other central systems to essential Biosafety levels (BSL) considerations, there’s so much to consider when relocating or fitting out a lab.
 And that's without getting into specific design features like AV for hybrid working, breakout rooms and other non-laboratory areas.